stjude-biohackathon/BioShinyModules/README.md

 The following modules are available:

+- Data Management
     - dataImport: import one dataframe from csv, xlsx, xls or rda
     - selectVar: select a column based on a dataframe and filtering
+- Export
+    - exportPlot: export given plot in different file format
+- Plots
+    - plotHist: create a histogram from a numeric variable

 ## Organisation